 A modified PAYE scheme can be used to calculate PAYE for an individual previously incorrectly treated as a short-term business visitor under Employment Procedures (EP) Appendix 4 arrangements ― see the Short-term business visitors (STBVs) guidance note.

 A modified PAYE scheme is operated separately from the employer’s main PAYE scheme, with a unique PAYE reference number allocated.
 An employer must obtain formal approval from HMRC before starting to use a modified PAYE scheme for any of its employees.
-This arrangement takes the form of an EP Appendix 6, which must be signed by the employer’s representative and an appropriate officer of HMRC.
+This arrangement takes the form of an EP Appendix 6, which must be signed by the employer’s representative and an

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.